TotallyMoney Momentum design system

 A maturing design system

-As our system matures, its tangible benefits are evident.
-We've seen much improved collaboration between the design and engineering teams, a much speedier workflow and a greater understanding of the way that the product is structured.
-There is a new focus on making our product as inclusive as possible, with great improvements to accessibility.
+As the system matured, its tangible benefits became increasingly evident.
+The team saw much improved collaboration between the design and engineering teams, a much speedier workflow and a greater understanding of the way that the product is structured.
+There was a new focus on making the product as inclusive as possible, with huge improvements to accessibility.

-We now bear the concerns of a mature design system: when and how to deprecate old styles and components, how to include beta patterns, how to automate as many processes as possible, and so on.
-I perform regular 'temperature checks' with the system's consumers to ensure that it is still working as well as possible for them.
+As time progressed, we bore the concerns of a mature design system: when and how to deprecate old styles and components, how to include beta patterns, how to automate as many processes as possible, and so on.
+I performed regular 'temperature checks' with the system's consumers to ensure that it was working as well as possible for them.

 About me